abbigaleoutlaw/REU-Summer-2021/README.md

 ![Voter Activity based on Party Affiliation](https://user-images.githubusercontent.com/86391094/124341534-05d95b80-db8b-11eb-9300-6034a3c37442.png)

 The chart below compares the number of Hispanics within each party affiliation and the total number of times Hispanics within each party affiliation have voted.
+Note that Hispanics with Republican Party affiliation have voted a significant amount more with less voters than Hispanic voters with any other party affiliation.

 | | DEM | NPA | REP | Other(s) |
 | ----- | --- | --- | --- | -------- |
 | # of voters | 411 | 504 | 478 | 18 |
 | # of times voted | 1146 | 767 | 2086 | 14 |

+The figure below compares active and passive voters based on generation and party affiliation.
+Gen Z with Democratic affiliation has more active voters than Gen Z voters with Republican affiliation.
+However, in all other generations, Republican voters have a higher percentage of active voters than Democratic voters.

+![Active vs  Passive Voters based on Generation and Party Affiliation](https://user-images.githubusercontent.com/86391094/124341540-0eca2d00-db8b-11eb-9555-117b58acdfbc.png)

 When examining voter activity of Hispanic voters in Nassau County, I found that Hispanic voters with Republican Party Affiliation were significantly more active than Hispanic voters with no party affiliation or Democratic Party affiliation.
 I also looked at age and voter activity to find that voters ages 67 to 75 (Boomers I generation) tended to be the most active.

-![Active vs  Passive Voters based on Generation and Party Affiliation](https://user-images.githubusercontent.com/86391094/124341540-0eca2d00-db8b-11eb-9555-117b58acdfbc.png)

 ## Conclusion